ECE-196/docs/content/tutorials/Ferrari-assets/Ferrari-tutorial.md

 - Optional: AC to DC Wall Plug Power Adapter
 - Optional: Enclosure Fabrication tool (3D printer, Laser Cutter, CNC Mill, etc)

-## Part 01: Name
+## Part 01: Set up the web socket

 ### Introduction

-Briefly introduce what  you are teaching in this section.
+In this section, you will learn how to set up a web socket on the ESP32-S3 Dev Board

 ### Objective